robertleelittleiii/Salido-challenge/README.md

         User Name: admin@noone.com
         Password:  password

-*Note: Some of the validations are turned off on the curret prototype so that the simplistic interface can geneerate entries for the MenuPriceConfiguration*
+*Note: Some of the validations are turned off on the current prototype so that the simplistic interface can generate entries for the MenuPriceConfiguration*